 - Ergonomic, ambidextrous shape: Optimized for right handed gaming with 2 extra buttons for added convenience

-- Pro FPS Gaming Mouse – Advanced Pixart 3360 optical gaming sensor delivers exceptional tracking accuracy at any hand speed for pixel precise targeting and high speed maneuvers across the entire 100...
+- Advanced New Sensor - Upgraded Pixart 3389 optical gaming sensor delivers exceptional tracking accuracy at any hand speed for pixel-precise targeting and high-speed maneuvers across the entire 100 to...

 - 7 Programmable Buttons & RGB LED – 7 (7 out of 9) programmable buttons enable superior productivity and efficiency to meet all your gaming needs.
 5 memory profiles each with a dedicated light color...

 - Comfort & Precision At Your Hands – The M711-FPS RGB gaming mouse is an essential computer accessory for die-hard gamers with its aggressive design for hands!
 You will be amazed by the unmatched...

 - The Choice Of Die-hard Gamers – Whether you are targeting, aiming, slashing or attacking, a professional gaming mouse is your basic weapon!
 The mouse will be your ideal partner.
 Compatible with...

 - Premium Durable Anodized Aluminum Frame: Built to withstand a lifetime of gaming